aptech/docs/docs/plotsetlinepen.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param thickness: the thickness of the line in pixels.
+    :param thickness: the thickness of the line(s) in pixels.
-    :type thickness: Scalar
+    :type thickness: Scalar or Nx1 matrix

-    :param clr: Optional argument, name or rgb value of the new color for the axes.
+    :param clr: Optional argument, name or rgb value of the new color(s) for the line(s).
-    :type clr: string
+    :type clr: string or Nx1 string array

-    :param style: the style of the pen.
+    :param style: the style(s) of the pen for the line(s).
 Options include:

         .. include:: include/plotpenstyletable.rst

-    :type style: Scalar
+    :type style: Scalar or Nx1 matrix

 Examples
 ----------------